jlittle22/ls/README.md

 **-- Demo Images --**

-Screenshots taken from my brother trying out my ls command.
+*Screenshots taken from my brother trying out my ls command.*

-A larger terminal window means my ls command adapts by increasing table size to fill more of the window.
+A larger terminal window means my ls command adapts by increasing table width to fill more of the window.
 ![Larger Teminal Window](lsDemoSnip.PNG)

-And similarly, for smaller windows, the ls command decreases its table size to become more compact.
+And similarly, for smaller windows, the ls command decreases its table width to become more compact.
 ![Smaller Teminal Window](lsDemoSnip2.PNG)